bmolnar91/workbook/module_oop.md

 ### C&#35;

 #### Explain the purpose of IL and how does it relate to CLR?
+WIP

+a product of compilation of code written in high-level .NET languages.
+Once you compile your code written in one of these languages, you will get a binary that is made out of IL.
+It is important to note that the IL is independent from any specific language that runs on top of the runtime; there is even a separate specification for it that you can read if you’re so inclined.

 #### What does “managed code” mean?
+WIP

+When the C# program is executed, the *assembly* is loaded into the CLR, which might take various actions based on the information in the manifest.
+Then, if the security requirements are met, the CLR performs just in time (JIT) compilation to convert the IL code to native machine instructions.Code that is executed by the CLR is sometimes referred to as "*managed code*", in contrast to "unmanaged code" which is compiled into native machine language that targets a specific system.

+//To put it very simply, managed code is just that: code whose execution is managed by a runtime.
+In this case, the runtime in question is called the Common Language Runtime or CLR, regardless of the implementation.
+CLR is in charge of taking the managed code, compiling it into machine code and then executing it.
+On top of that, runtime provides several important services such as automatic memory management, security boundaries, type safety etc.//

+Managed code is written in one of the high-level languages that can be run on top of .NET, such as C#, Visual Basic, F# and others.
+When you compile code written in those languages with their respective compiler, you don't get machine code.
+You get **Intermediate Language** (IL) code which the runtime then compiles and executes.
+(C++ is the one exception to this rule, as it can also produce native, unmanaged binaries that run on Windows).

 #### What is an assembly?
+WIP

+Source code written in C# is compiled into an intermediate language (IL) that conforms to the CLI specification.
+The IL code and resources, such as bitmaps and strings, are stored on disk in an executable file called an **assembly**, typically with an extension of .exe or .dll.
+An assembly contains a manifest that provides information about the assembly's types, version, culture, and security requirements.

+Once you produce IL from your high-level code, you will most likely want to run it.
+This is where the CLR takes over and starts the process of Just-In-Time compiling, or JIT-ing your code from IL to machine code that can actually be run on a CPU.
+In this way, the CLR knows exactly what your code is doing and can effectively *manage* it.

 #### What is the difference between an EXE and a DLL?
 #### What is strong-typing versus weak-typing?
 Which is preferred?
 Why?
 #### What is a namespace?
+WIP

+C# uses the concept of *namespaces* to group logically related classes through the `namespace` keyword.
+These act similarly to *Java packages*, and a class with the same name might appear within two different namespaces.
+To access classes defined in a namespace external to the current one, use the `using` directive followed by the namespace name.

 #### Explain sealed class in C#?
+WIP

+A class with the `sealed` modifier on its class declaration is the opposite of an abstract class: it cannot be inherited.
+You can mark a class as sealed to prevent other classes from overriding its functionality.
+Naturally, a sealed class cannot be abstract.
+Also note that a struct is implicitly sealed; therefore, it cannot be inherited.
+The sealed modifier is equivalent to marking a class with the final keyword in Java.

 #### What is explicit vs. implicit conversion?
 Give examples of both of them.
 #### Is a struct stored on the heap or stack?
 #### Can a struct have methods?